brillout/wildcard-api/examples/prisma/readme.md

-This example showcases the usage of Wildcard and [Photon](https://github.com/prisma/photonjs) with database types used directly in the frontend code!
+This example showcases the usage of Telefunc and [Photon](https://github.com/prisma/photonjs) with database types used directly in the frontend code!

 Photon automatically generates types for the data model `Post` which we use on the frontend: